Chinese-Japanese-Korean-Vietnamese/English Dictionary

 We have established a password/quota system in order to: (a) encourage regular users to feel a sense of responsibility to make their own contributions to this shared resource, and (b) block access by abusers of the dictionaries who send in search robots to download all of the data (which, in the process, obstruct access by honest users).
 This system operates at two levels:

-(3) Unlimited Use (paid subscription): Those who are unable to make a contribution, but need unlimited access may pay for a two-year subscription to the CJKV-E and DDB dictionaries, at the rate of U.S. $110 for individuals and U.S. $500 for institutions.
-Please write to acmuller@pair.com for information.
+(3) Unlimited Use (paid subscription): Those who are unable to make a scholarly contribution, but need unlimited access may pay for a two-year subscription to the CJKV-E and DDB dictionaries, at the rate of U.S. $60 for individuals (we do PayPal).
+Institutions may obtain a two-year subscription at the rate of U.S. $600.
+Please write to acmuller@l.u-tokyo.ac.jp for information.
 [Supporting Institutions]